 FYI, the passcode locks the screen and encrypts some of the data on the iPhone or iPad, but not all of it.
 Your personal data, texts, emails, attachments, and data from select apps that support data encryption are all encrypted using this manner.

 Android Data Encryption

-The lock screen and device encryption are independent but coupled on Android devices.
-Without the screen lock enabled, you can’t encrypt your Android device, since the encryption password is linked to the screen lock passcode.
+The lock screen and device encryption are independent but coupled with Android devices.
+Without the screen lock enabled, you can’t encrypt your Android device since the encryption password is linked to the screen lock passcode.